 Data from a DFR study could provide a basis for the selection of protective measure as re-entry/waiting period (in hours or days).
-However, acceptability of a re-entry/waiting period for particular PPP is decided on by each MS.
+However, acceptability of a re-entry/waiting period for particular PPP is decided on by each MS (see Table 4.2.2.6-1).